Capoeira: Techniques

 Capoeira is a fast and versatile martial art that is historically focused on fighting when outnumbered or at a technological disadvantage.
 The style emphasizes using the lower body to kick, sweep and take down their aggressors, using the upper body to assist those movements and occasionally attack as well.
 It features a series of complex positions and body postures that are meant to get chained in an uninterrupted flow, to strike, dodge and move without breaking motion, conferring the style with a characteristic unpredictability and versatility.

-The ginga (literally: rocking back and forth; to swing) is the fundamental movement in capoeira, important both for attack and defense purposes.
-It has two main objectives.
-One is to keep the capoeirista in a state of constant motion, preventing them from being a still and easy target.
-The other, using also fakes and feints, is to mislead, fool or trick the opponent, leaving them open for an attack or a counter-attack.
+The ginga (literally "rocking back and forth"; "to swing") is the fundamental movement in capoeira, important both for attacking and defending oneself.
+It has two main objectives: one is to keep the capoeirista in a state of constant motion, preventing them from being a still and easy target; and the other, using also fakes and feints, is to mislead, fool or trick the opponent, leaving them open to attack.

 The attacks in the capoeira should be done when opportunity arises, and though they can be preceded by feints or pokes, they must be precise and decisive, like a direct kick to the head, face or a vital body part, or a strong takedown.
 Most capoeira attacks are made with the legs, like direct or swirling kicks, rasteiras (leg sweeps), tesouras or knee strikes.
 Elbow strikes, punches and other forms of takedowns complete the main list.
 The head strike is a very important counter-attack move.

 The defense is based on the principle of non-resistance, meaning avoiding an attack using evasive moves instead of blocking it.
 Avoids are called esquivas, which depend on the direction of the attack and intention of the defender, and can be done standing or with a hand leaning on the floor.
-A block should only be made when the esquiva is completely non-viable.
+Many esquivas also include an arm in a cross block position as a second line of defense against an attack.
+A block should only be used when the esquiva is completely non-viable.
 This fighting strategy allows quick and unpredictable counterattacks, the ability to focus on more than one adversary and to face empty-handed an armed adversary.

 A series of rolls and acrobatics (like the cartwheels called aú or the transitional position called negativa) allows the capoeirista to quickly overcome a takedown or a loss of balance, and to position themselves around the aggressor to lay up for an attack.
 It is this combination of attacks, defense and mobility that gives capoeira its perceived "fluidity" and choreography-like style.